-The next example is a bit offbeat.
-A female figure is used as a surface for training (Figure 8).
+Next, a female figure is used as a surface for training (Figure 9).
 A total of 1327 sampled points are used.
 The idea is that the procedural texture will colour the woman by giving her blonde hair, a green tank-top shirt, purple pants, black shoes, and pink face and arms.
 This is a complex task for a mathematical texture formula, given that the training file does not have high-level information about model components (arms, legs,...), but only the coordinate, normal, and gradient information of each sample point.
-The results after 600 generations are shown in Figure 9.
-The terrain images use the last clothing texture (row 2, column 2).
+The results after 600 generations are shown in Figure 10.
+The hit scores for these solutions are (clockwise from top left) 63%, 38%, 74% and 36%.
+The high training score of 74% for this last solution can be seen in the image (row 2, column 2), as the model is rendered closely to the training specification.
+The terrain images is rendered with this best texture.

-Figure 10 shows the fitness progress of the run that evolved the texture in row 2, column 2 of Figure 9.
-As can be seen, the fitness of the best individual and population average shows steady progress through the entire 600 generations of the run.
+Figure 11 shows the fitness progress of the run that evolved the texture in row

+2, column 2 of Figure 10.
+The fitness of the best individual and population average shows steady progress through the entire 600 generations of the run.
 This shows that 600 generations is not excessive.
 In fact, additional generations would likely give further progress, based on the trend in this graph.
+This performance graph is also somewhat unusual for many applications, as it is odd to see a steady increase in both population and best performances for so long.
+The reason this is occurring here is due to the high degree of convergence in the population.
+As is seen in Table 2, the population and best scores are very close, and indicates that the population is highly dominated by textures that are very similar to the best solution.
+As discussed earlier, this is a product of the high selective pressure of the tournament selection scheme (tournament size 5), and the large texture formula trees permitted (depth 17).